chaconnewu/awesome-augmented/awesomes/awesome-cakephp.md

    <a href="https://github.com/jippi/cakephp-newrelic/tree/cake3">
     NewRelic plugin
    </a>
-   - A complete plugin that enables full New Relic integration for a CakePHP application, including CLI naming, exceptions sending, custom timings, etc. It does not depends on New Relic agent.
+   - A complete plugin that enables full New Relic integration for a CakePHP application, including CLI naming, exceptions sending, custom timings, etc. It does not depend on New Relic agent.
   </p>
  </li>
  <li>